-To determine the market outcomes of adding various combinations of CSP receivers and TES to the California power grid, Terrafore developed and provided dynamic mathematical models of several thermal energy storage (TES) technologies to be used with concentrating solar receivers such as solar tower, parabolic trough and Fresnel Reflectors.
-TES systems selected for study included – Two-tank direct and indirect storage, phase change storage using Terrafore’s encapsulated TES, and a single tank dual media thermocline TES.
+TTo determine the market outcomes of adding various combinations of CSP receivers and TES to the California power grid, Terrafore developed and provided dynamic mathematical models of several thermal energy storage (TES) technologies to be used with concentrating solar receivers such as solar tower, parabolic trough and Fresnel Reflectors.
+TES systems selected for study included – Two-tank direct and indirect storage, phase-change storage using Terrafore’s encapsulated TES, and a single tank dual-media thermocline TES.

-Under a contract from California Energy Commission, Terrafore together with KEMA-DNV, and Massachusetts Institute of Technology (MIT) are studying the market effectiveness of adding coupled CSP-TES capacity on the California grid.
-The study being conducted using KEMA’s proprietary grid analysis simulation software along with Terrafore’s dynamic models will evaluate the following benefits / impact of CSP-TES on the grid:
+Under a contract from California Energy Commission, Terrafore together with KEMA- DNV, and Massachusetts Institute of Technology (MIT) is studying the market effectiveness of adding coupled CSP-TES capacity on the California grid.
+The study is being conducted using KEMA’s proprietary grid analysis simulation software along with Terrafore’s dynamic models will evaluate the following benefits/impact of CSP-TES on the grid:

 - Improved system reliability as measured by system dynamic performance (area control error, frequency) and system’s ability to withstand events such as wind ramping, cloudiness and unit trips;

 - Improved system reliability in terms of frequency response to disturbances that are improved as a result of CSP inertial and governor response.
 (As compared with the lack of same from PV and wind resources);

 - Enhanced understanding of the economics – cost benefit comparison – of thermal storage and CSP reconfiguration to avoid gas co-firing and to allow the provision of ancillary services.